 INT’L DAY OF RURAL WOMEN: Salesian Missions highlights projects that empower rural women

-Salesian missionaries living and working in more than 130 countries around the globe are focused on achieving gender equality through programs targeted specifically for young women and girls.
+Salesian missionaries living and working in more than 130 countries are focused on achieving gender equality through programs targeted specifically for young women and girls.
 These programs strive to empower young women and girls by providing opportunities for education and training that lead to livable wage employment.

-“Salesian missionaries around the globe empower rural women through education and ensuring that they have equal access to social programs and skills training,” said Father Gus Baek, director of Salesian Missions.
-“Providing education to help young women farmers cultivate the land helps to make their farms more productive and shows that farming can be a reliable source of income and nutritional support for their families and communities.”
+“Salesian missionaries empower rural women in countries around the globe through education and ensuring that they have equal access to social programs and skills training,” said Father Timothy Ploch, interim director of Salesian Missions.
+“Ensuring access to land and education empowers women farmers to cultivate the land so it becomes a reliable source of income and nutritional support for their families and communities.”

 Don Bosco Training Center is not the only farming education that Salesians provide in the region.
 In the mid-1980s, Salesian Bishop Leo Drona founded the Gratia Plena Social Action Center to help the poor farming population after a destructive typhoon.
 It considers organic agriculture as a strategic response to environmental issues by promoting sustainable farming methods.